Transceiver & Receiver

 The mini board is connected to a Windows PC via USB.
 The software SDR Console from Simon Brown, G4ELI, is available free of charge on the Internet and allows full duplex operation via QO-100.
 Since the LimeSDR only has a tiny output power, a preamplifier is required.
 Ole, OZ2OE, measured the output power of his LimeSDR and made the data available.
 The module is not shielded, so it has to be installed in a housing beforehand.
 Dietmar, DL2SBA, describes the installation in an HF-tight housing in his article.

 With an SDR receiver or SDR dongle, the IF of the LNB can be received directly, no receiver converter is required.
 The receiver is controlled by the SDR Console software from Simon Brown, G4ELI, and is available free of charge on the Internet.
 The actual reception frequency of the transponder is displayed through the configuration.
-The reception frequency is also stabilized and no longer runs away with an unmodified LNB and no longer wobbles.
+The reception frequency is also stabilized and no longer runs away with an unmodified LNB.

 For WB-Transponder (DATV/MiniTiouner):